David-Lor/Docker-SSH-Port-Forward-Client/README.md

 Multiple mappings can be defined splitting them by `;` (when running docker run, the value must be passed between quotes, like `-e MAPPINGS="8080:127.0.0.1:80"`)

+#### Reverse port forwarding

+Any mapping that starts with a `R` is considered a reverse port forward.
+This allows to map a port on the client network to the remote server network.

+By defining the following setting: `-e MAPPINGS="R8080:127.0.0.1:80"`, the port 80 on the client host will be accessible on the port 8080 on the remote SSH server host.
+Notice that you might have to set container network to `host` in order to forward host ports.

+Reverse and non-reverse mappings can be combined on the same connection, thus, the same container.

 ### SSH server settings

 - `SSH_HOST`: remote host/IP to connect to (required)